nonajiang/260-Project/index.md

 - What is the average salary offered to someone in my industry?
 - Will I be able afford rent in New York City on my salary?
-- Does it make financial sense for me to move back to sunny Southern California?
+- Does it make financial sense for me to move back to sunny San Diego?

 All these variables can be overwhelming and for those fortunate to have competing job offers in different cities, synthesizing all the relevant data to be able to make this important life decision can be just plain paralyzing.
 While information on salary and cost of living is available online through existing sites, there does not exist a single interface that combines these data.